thedarkwriter/courseware-lms-content/video/conditional_statements_LVM.md

 <div class = "lvm-task-number"><p>Task 2:</p></div>

-Once that's complete, open the `pasture_config.yaml.epp` template.
+Once that's complete, I'll open the `pasture_config.yaml.epp` template.

     vim pasture/templates/pasture_config.yaml.epp

 Add the `$sinatra_server` variable to the params block at the beginning of the template.
-The Pasture appication passes any settings under the `:sinatra_settings:` key to Sinatra itself.
+The Pasture application passes any settings under the `:sinatra_settings:` key to Sinatra itself.

 ```yaml